Supreme Court Limits Patent Litigation Venue Shopping - What this means for Patent Trolls

 Even so, many companies and business will still be a target of the evil patent troll.
 Their end game is simply money.
 When it comes to patent infringement defense, you have the power to fight back – and retaining a skilled business litigation attorney with knowledge and expertise to defend against patent trolls may be all that you need.

-Fighting Back Against Patent Trolls - Lawyer Up with Hendershot Cannon Martin & Hisey, P.C.
+Fighting Back Against Patent Trolls - Lawyer Up with Hendershot, Cannon & Hisey, P.C.

 At our Houston Business law firm, we have 26+ years of experience litigating against patent trolls and trust us when we say - we dislike patent trolls as much as you do!
 We do everything we can to defend you so that nefarious patent trolls do not come back demanding what is, in effect, a ransom.
 To discuss your case, contact us at (713) 909-7323 or complete an online form 24/7 at your convenience.